Sparta-9/Prediction-of-mobile-price/README.md

 # Prediction-of-mobile-price
- Here i attached a mobile prediction python program helping with machine learning.
+ Here i attached a mobile prediction python code using with machine learning Alogorithms.
- In this program you will determined the next mobile price from given data
+ In this program you will predict the next mobile price from the given dataset.

  # machine Learning

- there is a simple machine learning program where i use the Pandas and Numpy.
+ there is a simple machine learning program where i did use the Pandas and Numpy.